AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 * Divide a source document based on bookmarks
 * Convert to and validate PDF/A-compliant documents

-### Document Assurance to secure and protect your documents
+### Document Assurance to secure and protect your documents {#document-assurance-communications-apis}

-The [Document Assurance APIs](references/docassurance.md) help encrypt, decrypt and digitally sign your documents.
+The [Document Assurance APIs](references/docassurance.md) help encrypt, decrypt, and digitally sign your documents.
 When a document is encrypted, its contents become unreadable.
 You can encrypt the entire PDF document (including its content, metadata, and attachments), everything other than its metadata, or only the attachments.
-You can also certify a document before it is sent to a user to open by using Acrobat or Adobe Reader, validate a signature that was added to a form by using Acrobat or Adobe Reader, signs a document on behalf of a public notary.
+You can also certify a document before it is sent to a user to open by using Acrobat or Adobe Reader, validate a signature that was added to a form by using Acrobat or Adobe Reader, sign a document on behalf of a public notary.

 >[!NOTE]
 >
 >
 > The Document Assurance APIs is under early adopter program.
 You can write to `aem-forms-early-adopter-program@adobe.com` from your official email id to join the early adopter program and request access to the Document Assurance capability.

+### Community forum and feedback

+Customer feedback is particularly valuable as it helps the team validate use cases, guide development, and troubleshoot issues.
+Comments and questions are always welcome on the Community Forum.

 <!--